ElSnoMan/PackSharp/README.md

     3. Start using Selenium!
         * Just point the `ChromeDriver()` to `/_drivers` and you're good to go!

+    > NOTE: This downloads the Latest Stable Version of chromedriver

 ----
 ## template.new
 Create a Project, Config, or Solution with a simple command.